nickpoerio/DRLND-navigation/Report.md

 ## Possible improvements

 The 3 approaches used have lead to very similar results.
 It is possible that the hyperparameters optimized for DQN should have been further refined, i.e. in order to cope with the fact that DDQN is more accurate in estimating the Q-value.
-In general, the path to improving the performance of this approach would be certainly implementing an algorithm that is fully comprehensive of the latest innovations in the field of Value based Q-Learning, like Rainbow (https://arxiv.org/abs/1710.02298).
+In general, the path to improving the performance of this approach would be certainly implementing an algorithm that is fully comprehensive of the latest innovations in the field of Value based Q-Learning, like Rainbow (https://arxiv.org/abs/1710.02298), including:

+- deep Q networks
+- dual deep Q networks
+- prioritized experience replay
+- duelling Deep Q Networks
+- multi-step bootstrap targets
+- distributional DQN
+- noisy DQN